google/EarlGrey/docs/install-and-run.md

   1. EarlGrey requires a **Test Target**.
 Because EarlGrey adds changes to the test target's Scheme and Build Phases, we recommend that you create a separate test target for adding EarlGrey tests.
-If you do not have one set up already, you can do so by selecting your project in the XCode Project Navigator, and then and clicking **Editor > Add Target...** from the menu.
+If you do not have one set up already, you can do so by selecting your project in the Xcode Project Navigator, and then and clicking **Editor > Add Target...** from the menu.
   2. In the **Add Target** window, select **iOS** -> **Test** -> **iOS Unit Testing Bundle**: